Mixed-Income Housing

 Cradle-to-Career Education

 The South City Foundation is establishing a seamless cradle-to-career education pipeline that ensures student growth, learning, and achievement at every level.
-This includes strategic partnerships with Hartsfield Elementary, Fairview Middle and Rickards High School – as well as early education and trade educational opportunities.
+This includes strategic partnerships with Hartsfield Elementary, Fairview Middle and Rickards High School – as well as early education (South City Early Learning Center) and trade educational opportunities.
 Our work would not be possible without the strong support from Leon County Schools and Whole Child Leon.

 Community Wellness